Monmouth Beach School History

 House of Learning

-Watson Geinger was the first principal at an annual salary of $900; he traveled to school by horseback.
+Watson Gienger was the first principal at an annual salary of $900.
+He had an Ivy League Master’s Degree (Columbia) and traveled to school by horseback.
 “Lady teachers” received $600 per year and substitute teachers were paid $1.50 per day.
 In the early days, absenteeism was an issue (a truant officer was one of the first hires).
 Locals said that students were prone to “go fishing.”
 Some parents, who didn’t realize that an education was state mandated, said they needed the children to help with chores.

-Small classes were also the norm during the early years.
+Small classes were the norm during the early years.
 At one point the school had just three teachers, Eleanor Van Note, Alice Johnson and Helen Kittell (the trio would combine for over 100 years of instruction).
-It wasn’t unusual for three grades to be taught in one classroom and the 1942 graduating class included just one student.
+Back then three grades would be taught in one classroom and the 1942 graduating class included just one student.

 World War II greatly impacted the school including teacher salary reductions, air raid drills, sugar-rationing, and no Honor Medals due to rationing.
 In 1970, women teachers were given permission to wear “pants suits.”